Skip to main content Skip to sitemap

 What does active transportation mean?
-The Government of Canada describes active transportation as “using your own power to get from one place to another.”
-This can include walking, cycling, skateboarding, using a wheelchair, and more.
-When we make the decision to use an active way of travelling, we are also making the choice to also improve our own physical, mental, and emotional health.
+The Government of Canada describes active transportation as “using your own power to get from one place to another”.
+This can include walking, cycling, skateboarding, rollerblading, using a wheelchair, and more.
+When we make the decision to use an active way of travelling, we are also making the choice to also improve our own physical, mental, and emotional health, and reduce local air pollution.

 Brush up on the Rules of the Road

-With the development of new cycling infrastructures there are new expectations for cyclists and motorists on the roads.
-Check out the Quick Guide to Bicycle Infrastructure to help you learn how to share the road in these new environments.
+With the development of cycling infrastructure in our region, residents need to understand the expectations for cyclists and motorists on the roads.
+Check out the Quick Guide to Bicycle Infrastructure to help you learn how to share the road in these environments.

 Where to get active in Hastings Prince Edward Counties